Toyota recalls 11,153 Scion iQs

-(Reuters) - Toyota Motor Corp (7203.T)(TM.N) is recalling 11,153 Scion iQ hatchbacks because the front passenger air bags might not deploy in a crash.
+Nov 15 (Reuters) - Toyota Motor Corp is recalling 11,153 Scion iQ hatchbacks because the front passenger air bags might not deploy in a crash.

 A sensor cable may become damaged when sliding the passenger seat forward or backward on 2012 and 2013 iQs, the National Highway Traffic Safety Administration (NHTSA) said Thursday in its official recall notice.